Your onsite pharmacy services are changing.

 Due to Boots withdrawing services patients will no longer be able to use their local store pick up service as Pride Pharmacy will not have access to the Boots store network.

 Patients who previously collected their prescription from a local Boots store will now be offered delivery to a place of their choice via Royal Mail.
-Deliveries can be made to a home address, alternative location such as work/family member or to a local Post Office.
+Deliveries can be made to a home address, alternative location such as work/family member.
 Please note local delivery will only be available via participating clinics.

 The last delivery to a Boots store will be 31 January 2020 with collection from store no later than 28 February.
 After this date patients will need to return to clinic for a new prescription to be issued.
 If you normally have a date limited collection window for your prescription (eg Isotretinoin) this will still apply.